MKastek/GCP-ACE-exam/exam-notes.md

 ### Metada in Cloud Storage object
 `gsutil stat gs://BUCKET_NAME/OBJECT_NAME`

+### Cloud Storage Transfer
+Cloud Storage Transfer is a service provided by Google Cloud specifically designed for transferring large amounts of data between different cloud storage providers.
+For instance AWS S3 -> GCP bucker migration.

+### Access to Cloud Storage
+Access is granted to Cloud Storage objects using IAM or access control lists (ACLs).
+When `uniform bucket-level access` is applied, users only have access through IAM roles and permissions.
+A users that could access objects before uniform bucket-level access is applied but not after must have had access through ACLs.

 ### Shared VPC
 Shared VPC allows projects to share a common VPC network.
 VPNs are used to link VPCs to on premises networks.